1122 Cross Street, Montegut, La 70377

 The Neal Ransonet Lunch Site is located in the same facility as the senior center.
 Monday thru Friday, eligible participants are served a balanced Congregate Meal.
-Transportation is provided to and from the lunch site and the senior center, as well as, to medical appointments and governmental facilities.
+Transportation is provided to and from the lunch site and the senior center, as well as, to medical appointments and governmental facilities, pharmacies, and grocery stores.

 The Neal Ransonet Senior Center is a Food for Senior distribution site.
 Food boxes are distributed bi-monthly at the center.

 Tuesday 8AM- 4PM

 Share a meal, as well as laughs, stories and friendship, with others at one of the Terrebonne Council on Aging’s five lunch sites located throughout the parish.
 For qualifying clients, Congregate Meals not only provide nutrition that meet federal dietary guidelines; they also provide seniors with the companionship and interaction they need to keep them healthy and active – both physically and mentally.

 There is no question that proper nutrition and a healthy lifestyle directly impacts the overall health and well-being of our elders.
 Our Nutrition Education program is aimed at helping our elders and their families with proper eating habits like limiting salt and fats, getting a balance of necessary nutrients, eating enough and learning to eat healthy regardless of budget.

 TCOA’s Information and Assistance program is a service that provides elderly individuals with current information on opportunities and services available in the community.
 This service also assesses the problems and/or capacities of the individuals, and links them to opportunities that are available to them.

 Our material aid program is designed to provide a limited supply of incontinent supplies and nutritional supplements.
 On occasion, when donated there could be fresh fruit and other items.